imanuelcostigan/OldFinancialMarkets.jl/doc/calendars.rst

 Introduction
 -------------------------------------------------------------------------------

 In an earlier section, I explained why calculating the length of time between financial events was important to financial mathematics.
-In this section, I will how the dates of those financial events are a function of time periods interacting with financial calendars.
+In this section, I will describe how the dates of those financial events are a function of time periods interacting with financial calendars.

 Motivation
 -------------------------------------------------------------------------------